-Internships are limited and offered as sites become available.
-Students are not automatically enrolled or considered to be eligible for the
+Internships are now available and offered as sites become available.
+Students are not automatically enrolled or considered to be

-internship program.
-Students must meet certain criteria to be considered for any internship.(School has list of criteria) Students must have
+eligible for the internship program.
+Students must meet certain criteria to be considered for any internship.(School has list of criteria)

-complete documentation of immunization records, TB testing, criminal background check drug screen and liability insurance coverage for
+Students must have complete documentation of immunization records, TB testing, criminal background check drug screen and liability

-Students who successfully complete this phlebotomy program are eligible for employment at independent labs, hospitals, clinics, various
+Students who successfully complete the classes are eligible for employment at independent labs, hospitals, clinics, various

 Health, Character and Technical Standards

-phlebotomy program as well as internships must demonstrate sufficient emotional stability to withstand the stresses, uncertainties, and
+students in the training center as well as internships must demonstrate sufficient emotional stability to withstand the stresses,

 Phlebotomy students must: